Clinical trials are scientific research studies used to discover new or better cancer treatments and care.

 - There may be out-of-pocket costs or you might need to travel further for your treatment if your usual doctor is not participating in the trial.

-In order to take part in a clinical trial, you first need to be eligible.
+To take part in a clinical trial, you first need to be eligible.
 Depending on the trial, criteria such as your age, type of cancer, stage of cancer, previous treatment and any other medical issues will be taken into account.
 Using certain complementary or alternative medicines may mean you cannot participate in some clinical trials.
+The reason eligibility criteria for clinical trials are quite specific is that the researchers are trying to establish that the results from the study are due to treatment, test or procedure being studied and not due to other factors.

 - BCNA's clinical trials fact sheet looks at why we need clinical trials, who runs them, how patients are protected and how you can get involved.